EndianKnight/EndianKnight/README.md

 ## 🧑‍💻 About Me

 - 🎯 Software Engineer at [Kore.ai](https://www.kore.ai/)
-- 🌐 Passionate about building scalable,high performance and intelligent systems.
+- 🌐 Passionate about building scalable, high performance and intelligent systems.
 - 🎨 Enthusiastic about designing systems and architecture
-- 🎶 Music lover and creative thinker
+- 🎶 Hobbies: Music, Gaming, Swimming
 - 📍 Based in Hyderabad, India

 ---